turoger/Consilience-Drug-Repurposing/README.md

 This repository is a fork of [Sun et. al](https://openreview.net/forum?id=HkgEQnRqYQ) implementation of four knowledge graph embedding models.
 Here we apply the aforementioned algorithms to a biomedical knowledge graph called MIND ([**M**echRepoNet](https://github.com/SuLab/MechRepoNet) with [DrugCentral](https://drugcentral.org/) **ind**ications).
 We report the results of our analysis in this [preprint](https://www.biorxiv.org/content/10.1101/2023.05.12.540594v1).

 ## Modifications to the original repository
-* Added code to output raw embeddings to extract predictions.
+* Added code to output raw embeddings in order to extract predictions.
 This can be seen with the `--do_predict` flag in `codes/run.py`.
-* Added Notebooks folder that encapsulates analysis done on the MIND dataset
+* Added Notebooks folder that encapsulates analysis done on the MIND dataset.
-* Added methods, `Notebooks/score_utils.py`,to process and translate raw embeddings into human readable entities and relations
+* Added methods, `Notebooks/score_utils.py`, to process and translate raw embeddings into human readable entities and relations.

 ## Usage instructions
 1. Please see the original PyTorch implementation instructions
 2. Download the [MIND dataset](https://tobehostedsomewhere) to `./data`
-3. Install requirements into python virtual environemnt
+3. Install requirements into python virtual environment
    ```
    # run in shell
    python3 -m venv <virtual_env_name_here>